MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 ### Design considerations

 - **Document your identity requirements.** Start by listing the features that your application needs now and will need in the future.
-Common features include:
+Typical features to consider include:
     - Federated identity provider support to integrate with customers' identity solutions.
 This feature enables you to avoid creating new identities.
     - Customizable sign-in/sign-up flow to modify the look and feel to maintain your branding.
 This feature also provides the ability to inject custom business logic into the sign-in/sign-up process.
     - Separation of tenant data into distinct silos to maintain tenant isolation.